avera1988/Genome_Assembly_lecture/Doc/BUSCO.md

 INFO	Results written in /fs/project/obcp/veraponcedelon.1/Class_May_2019/IDBA/DacBQ22/DacB20/BUSCO/run_beta_bacteria_busco/
 ```

-As you see now the BUSCO completeness is less than the previous one, this is due to there are more orthologs to look.
+As you see now the BUSCO completeness is less than the previous one, this is due to there are more orthologs to compare.

 **Using this we can estimate that our assembly is between 93 - 96 % of completeness.**